luchaoo7/free-vpn/README.md

 - vpn user: test1
 - vpn password: test1

-All we need to do now is find our public IP to download our VPN file.
+All we need to do now is find the Public IP of where our VPN is running.
+We need to go to our AWS account and find the EC2 instance with thee name "OpenVPN" that was create when we deployed our application.

 ### Future update